maximumdata/markov-twitter-bot/README.md

 *Array -- optional*

 An array of strings that you do not want to allow in the generated tweets.
 This package already uses [this-is-probably-ok-to-say](https://www.npmjs.com/package/this-is-probably-ok-to-say), but you can choose to filter out certain other words as well (i.e. a bot I created for a friend generated tweets containing the @ handle of their ex).
 Entered words will be case-insensitive, so `'TEST'` will match `'test'`, etc.

+#### options.includeAts
+*Boolean -- optional*

+Set this to false to exclude any tweets containing `@username`s.
+Defaults to true.

+#### options.includeHashtags
+*Boolean -- optional*

+Set this to false to exclude any tweets containing hashtags.
+Defaults to true.